learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 ## Creating the Monte Carlo Simulation

 Let's expand upon our blood pressure example from the preceding lab.
-Even with our previous sample sizes of a sample of 14 and a sample of 12, we had a total of over 9 million combinations.
+Even with our previous sample sizes of a sample of 14 and a sample of 12, we had a total of over 9 million possible outcomes.
 As you can see from the graph above, this quantity continues to rapidly increase.
-As a result, it is often impractical or impossible to calculate all possible combinations.
-Instead, use a Monte Carlo Simulation to sample from the combination space in order to emulate a permutation test.
-While a precise simulation of a permutation test would record which combinations we have already simulated, doing so greatly reduces the speed of the process.
+As a result, it is often impractical or impossible to calculate all possible variations.
+Instead, use a Monte Carlo Simulation to sample from the sample space in order to emulate a permutation test.
+While a precise simulation of a permutation test would record which ordered combinations we have already simulate, doing so greatly reduces the speed of the process.
 Below is the complete samples of two populations blood pressure.

 Write a Monte Carlo simulation to sample from the permutation space.
-Be sure to not allow replacement so that certain possible combinations are not repeated.
+Be sure to not allow replacement so that no cases are repeated.
 Calculate the p-value after `10, 100, 500, 1000, 10**4, 10**5, 10**6, 2*10**6 and 5*10**6` iterations.
 Graph these to show how the p-value stabilizes and converges after a large number of iterations.